jlinoff/pam/README.md

 into where you information about how to login is stored so you don't have to remember it.

-Such an _"account"_ record would have, at a minimum, the URL, the login name and the password of the account.
+Such an _"account"_ record would have, at a minimum, the web address (URL), the login name and the password of the account.

 Note that this is simplified example is only meant to show the basic idea of importance of support _other_ record formats.